 ,,Decision makers need to create an environment where youth can use its potential for personal and professional development and contribute towards the development of community where they originate from.” – were the opening words of the event ,,Youth in the Western Balkan Region – (Self-Excluded)”, which is part of the European Year of Youth.

-– was stated by the Executive Director of the Centre for Civic Education (CCE), Daliborka ULJAREVIĆ in the introductory part of the regional conference “Youth in the Western Balkans – (only)excluded”, organized by the CCE in cooperation with the TACSO Office for the Western Balkans and Turkey, as part of the contribution to marking the European Year of Youth.
+“Young people are perceived more like decor than as a great social potential, and decision-makers should create an environment in which young people will have the opportunity to use their capacity for personal and professional development and thus contribute to the community they come from.” – was stated by the Executive Director of the Centre for Civic Education (CCE), Daliborka ULJAREVIĆ in the introductory part of the regional conference “Youth in the Western Balkans – (only)excluded”, organized by the CCE in cooperation with the TACSO Office for the Western Balkans and Turkey, as part of the contribution to marking the European Year of Youth.
 Find the Agenda here.

 Uljarević believes that the topic of young people is not sufficiently represented in the societies of the region, which are in the ongoing political and crisis of values.
 “The way we treat young people, how we shape them, indicates what kind of character of the social community we want.
 In my opinion, the responsibility lies with the decision-makers to create an environment in which young people will have the opportunity to use their potential for personal and professional development, and thus to contribute to the development of the community they come from“, said Uljarević.